OsteomalaciaVitamin D deficiency - osteomalacia; Calcium - osteomalacia

-Symptoms may also occur due to low calcium levels.
+Symptoms may also occur due to low calcium level.
 These include:

 Exams and Tests

-- Blood tests will be done to check vitamin D, creatinine, calcium, phosphate , electrolytes, alkaline phosphatase, and parathyroid hormone levels.
+Blood tests will be done to check vitamin D, creatinine, calcium, phosphate , electrolytes, alkaline phosphatase, and parathyroid hormone levels.

 Bone x-rays and a bone density test can help detect pseudofractures, bone loss, and bone softening.
 More importantly, osteomalacia can look like weakening of the bones from osteoporosis on bone density testing.

 Treatment may involve vitamin D, calcium, and phosphorus supplements taken by mouth.
-People who cannot properly absorb nutrients through the intestines may need larger doses of vitamin D and calcium.
+People who cannot absorb nutrients well through the intestines may need larger doses of vitamin D and calcium.
 This includes people who have some types of weight loss surgery.

 People with certain conditions may need regular blood tests to monitor blood levels of phosphorus and calcium.

-Some people with vitamin deficiency disorders will see improvement within a few weeks.
-You should heal completely with treatment in about 6 months.
+Some people with vitamin deficiency disorders will get better within a few weeks.
+With treatment, healing should happen within 6 months.

 Symptoms can return.